austinpray/austinpray.com/_posts/2020-05-25-detecting-grayscale-colors.md

 ---
 layout: post
 title: "Detecting Grayscale Colors"
 date: 2020-05-25
 redirect_from: "/gray"
+tags: algorithms
+lead: "How do you detect gray colors in code?
+Starts simple, gets complicated fast when you consider human color perception."
 ---

 <style>